UDHAYAKUMAR3638/Healthcare-Appointment-System/Readme.md

 - **Patient Entity**:

   - There isn't a direct ArrayList in the `Patient` entity, but the patient's appointments are managed using a reference to the `Appointment` entity.

-- **Appointment Entity**:

-  - The `Appointment` entity itself doesn't contain an ArrayList, but it's utilized to establish relationships between doctors and patients.
-The list of appointments for a doctor can be managed using a collection of `Appointment` entities in the `Doctor` entity.

-- **AuthenticationToken Entity**:
-  - There isn't an ArrayList in the `AuthenticationToken` entity, but it's associated with a patient using a reference.
-The token and associated data are stored as individual records in the database.

 configuration for MySQL: